au190/au190_myEsp/readme.md

 1. After the firmware upload GPIO2 (Led) set to status Led_i_0.
 2. After the restart all the output set to OFF.
-3. 4x3 power cycle.
-Power the device on for 4 sec, repeat 3 times after that go in AP mode.
+3. 3x4 power cycle.
+Power the device on for 4 sec 3 times(exactly 3 power cycle !!!), on the 4 power cycle go in AP mode.
 Interval (ON > 4, OFF < 9) sec.
-After 3 correct power cycle go in AP mode, on the next power cycle go again in Normal mode.
+Power cycle 4 reseting the PowerCycle to default.

 Blink: